 |HxH: Phantom Rouge & HxH: The Last Mission (movies)||2013|

-This is my least favorite watching order since it makes no sense to watch OVAs of poor quality.
-If you prefer slower pacing and character design from the 1999 version, you can just finish the anime series, watch HxH: Spider (OVA) & continue right at episode 59 of Hunter x Hunter (2011).
+This is my least preferred watch order because watching low-quality OVAs makes no sense.
+If you like the 1999 version’s slower pacing and character design, simply finish the anime series, watch HxH: Spider (OVA), and jump to Hunter x Hunter Episode 59 (2011).